jim3ex/axsyTestApp/README.md

 Welcome to the axsyTestApp repo.
 If you have any questions, please contact jim.holland@me.com.

 This is the basic app as per the spec.
-With the scale of the source data know, I decided to have a very simple API interface and focus on the CoreData for the offline experience.
+With the scale of the source data known, I decided to have a very simple API interface and focus on the CoreData for the offline experience.
 The app simple pulls the entire meta database in on startup if not in CoreData.
 The next stage would be to implement RESTKit or augment the API access code to allow for a more controlled download.

 All high level requirments have been met.
 Search can be added very quckly if required but I have now used my 4 hr. budget!